stormchaserroleplaying/stormchaserRPG/Spells/1/Transmutation/index.md

 *You cover the skin of a creature in a slippery substance.*

-Make a spell attack vs the Dexterity defence a creature in range.
+Make a transmutation attack vs the Dexterity defence a creature in range.
 On a hit, the target is covered in grease until the spell ends and the following apply to the target:
 * Attempts to [Grapple](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Grapple/) the target and attempts made by the target to [Grapple](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Grapple/) another creature gain have -1d.
 * Attempts to [Disarm](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Disarm/) the target have +1d.
 * The target has +1d to [Escape](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Escape/).